DenzelBraithwaite/Vault-of-Knowledge/c#.md

 <br>

 ### Variables and Naming Conventions
 C#, like most other programming languages, uses variables to store and access data.
 In C# the naming convention for variables is `camelCase` starting with a lowercase letter then delimiting words by an uppercase.
 This applied to variables and method parameters.
 Most other things such as file names, class names, methods and properties are `PascalCase` or UpperCamelCase starting with a capital letter.
-Also, variables <mark> cannot start with a number</mark> but can start with an underscore.
+Also, variables <mark style="background-color: #c48ac1">&nbsp; cannot start with a number&nbsp;</mark> but can start with an underscore.

 C# is a statically typed langauge that requires you to explicitly declares the type of every variable, except when using the `var` keyword.
 With `var`, the compiler infers the variable's type based on the assigned value at compile time.